Fall Term Schedule

 |

 In this Pilates Lab, students will gain a working knowledge of the Pilates method as it relates to dance training.
 Students will be introduced to the 6 Essential Principles of Pilates — Centering, Concentration, Control, Precision, Breath, and Flow.
 Focus will be placed on becoming familiar with the equipment available and fostering the safe approach to its use.
 The course will address alignment, core support, stabilization, mobilization and flexibility as it integrates Pilates with other dance + conditioning practices.
 Only students who take Pilates Lab will be allowed to work independently in the lab.
-For majors/minors/and clusters or permission from the instructor. |
+For dance majors and minors only, or permission from the instructor |

 |